mixbytes/hardhat-modify-storage-examples/README.md

-Modify Ethereum storage on Hardhat’s mainnet fork
+Modify Ethereum storage and code on Hardhat’s mainnet fork
 =================================================

-Hardhat has a cool feature to manually set the value of any storage slot with `hardhat_setStorageAt`.
-This feature is useful for whitehats to demonstrate a working exploit on Ethereum mainnet without causing real damage.
+Hardhat has a cool feature to manually set the value of any storage slot with `hardhat_setStorageAt` and rewrite code with `hardhat_setCode`.
+These features are useful for whitehats to demonstrate a working exploit on Ethereum mainnet without causing real damage.
 The ability to fork mainnet is also useful for developers of integration tests: mocks may not take into account all the features of real contracts in the mainnet.

-In this tutorial we'll set up a Hardhat mainnet fork and walk through several examples on how to find and modify storage variables in real contracts on the fork.
-We'll cover different types of variables including simple integers, packed values, mappings and arrays.
+In this tutorial, we'll set up a Hardhat mainnet fork and walk through several examples of how to find and modify storage variables in real contracts.
+We'll cover different types of variables including simple integers, packed values, mappings, and arrays.
+Also, we'll demonstrate the way to rewrite contract code.

 Set up a mainnet fork
 =====================

-First you need to have a Hardhat installed.
+First, you need to have a Hardhat installed.
 Check this tutorial on how to install Hardhat and create your first project:
 * https://hardhat.org/tutorial/setting-up-the-environment

-In short you need to run:
+In short, you need to run:
 ```sh
 mkdir modify-storage-tutorial
 cd modify-storage-tutorial